jkthorne/sox/README.md

 # socks

-TODO: Write a description here
+This is a socks 5 implementatino

 ## Installation